-Figure 5 Reduction of range of stability with increased loading for 10 fishing vessels
+Figure 6 Reduction of range of stability with increased loading for 10 fishing vessels

-Figure 6 Reduction of range of stability with increased load lifted over the side

-Figure 7 presents the range of stability for the database vessels, plotted against each of these measures of freeboard, normalised with respect to beam.
-Whilst mean freeboard gives the best collapse of the data, there are some casualties outside the main envelope, with relatively low range for their freeboard.
+Figure 7 Reduction of range of stability with increased load lifted over the side Several measures of freeboard were considered, including the minimum freeboard, and the mean freeboard taking account of any intact poop, focsle or shelter.
+One would expect the latter to be more closely related to stability at large angles, particularly where the upper decks extend over a large proportion of the vessel.
+Figure 8 presents the range of stability for the database vessels, plotted against two of these measures of freeboard, normalised with respect to beam.
+Whilst mean freeboard gave the best collapse of the data, there are some casualties outside the main envelope, with relatively low range for their freeboard.
 This is a dangerous characteristic if freeboard is used to estimate safety.

-Figure 7 Variation of range with various measures of freeboard

-It appears that the minimum freeboard, whilst not necessarily giving a very reliable prediction, is best suited to giving a conservative one.
+Figure 8 Variation of range with freeboard It appears that the minimum freeboard, whilst not necessarily giving a very reliable prediction, is best suited to giving a conservative one.
 Other important considerations are that it is the simplest to define and measure, and for the fisherman to relate to.

-Figure 8 presents the variation of Hs{crit}/L with minimum freeboard/beam.
-The simplest relationship between the two ratios, $F/B = Hs{crit}/L$, is indicated on the graph, and is proposed as a simple means of estimating the safety.
-If it is used to estimate Hs{crit}/L , it will provide a conservative result in most cases.
+Figure 9 presents the variation of $Hs{crit}/L$ with minimum freeboard/beam.
+The simplest relationship between the two ratios, $F/B = Hs{crit}/L$ , is indicated on the graph, and is proposed as a simple means of estimating the safety.
+If it is used to estimate $Hs{crit}/L$ , it will provide a conservative result in most cases.
 It is therefore proposed that, where no stability data exist, values F/B can be used to define the red/amber and amber/green boundaries respectively.

-Figure 8 Variation of Hscrit with freeboard

-10. IMPLICATIONS FOR SMALL VESSELS

-The implication of this in terms of the guidance given to the fleet is indicated by Figure 9.
+Figure 9 Variation of Hscrit with freeboard 10.
+IMPLICATIONS FOR SMALL VESSELS The implication of this in terms of the guidance given to the fleet is indicated by Figure 10.
 Most of the casualties lie inside the red zone, with two in the lower part of the amber zone.
 In their normal operating conditions, many vessels operate with freeboards in the proposed amber zone, and some in the red zone.
 This is appropriate if those vessels are relatively unsafe, and may be acceptable if they operate in the appropriate seastates.
 It might, however, indicate that the proposed zone boundaries should be relaxed.
 Further validation and impact assessment is in progress to finalise these boundary definitions such that they provide adequate safety advice that will be respected by the fishermen.
+Two vessels of identical proportions will have the same freeboard guidance, but may have very different stability characteristics, because of different arrangements of outfit.
+This may appear to be a failing of the proposal but, because the guidance relates to residual freeboards, the more stable vessel will be able to lift a heavier weight before heeling to the minimum freeboard.
+On each vessel, the guidance will inform the fishermen of their levels of safety, and if they compare their experiences they will know that one vessel is safer than the other, in that it can sustain heavier lifts.